skai111/db48x/doc/calc-help/equations.md

 #### Straight Wire Infinite

-The magnetic field expression differs depending upon whether the point at 'r' is inside or outside the wire of radius 'rw' and the calculations are done accordingly.
-The expression for the magnetic field at the distance 'r' is approximately valid if the distance is such that 'r << L' and therefore also applies for a wire of finite length 'L'.
+The magnetic field expression differs depending upon whether the point at `r` is inside or outside the wire of radius `rw` and the calculations are done accordingly.
+The expression for the magnetic field at the distance `r` is approximately valid if the distance is such that `r << L` and therefore also applies for a wire of finite length `L`.

 #### Straight Wire Finite

-The expression for the magnetic field at the distance r depends on the subtended angles θ1 and θ2 relative to the ends of the wire of finite length L. The magnetic field expression differs depending upon whether the point at 'r' is inside or outside the wire of radius 'rw' and the calculations are done accordingly.
+The expression for the magnetic field at the distance r depends on the subtended angles θ1 and θ2 relative to the ends of the wire of finite length L. The magnetic field expression differs depending upon whether the point at `r` is inside or outside the wire of radius `rw` and the calculations are done accordingly.

 ![B Field From Finite Wire](img/B Field From Finite Wire.bmp)